averbraeck/dsol/docs/1-getting-started/example-event.md

 - time in system (development over time, average, standard deviation, min, max)
 - utilization of the server (development over time, average)

-If we build a simulation model for this, we the following types of components:
+If we build a simulation model for this, we need the following types of components:

 1. **An entity** that flows through the model
-2. **An arrival generator** that makes entities arrive with an interarrival time drawn from the correct distribution
+2. **An arrival generator** that creates entities with an interarrival time drawn from the correct distribution
 3. **A server** that can serve entities for a given time
 4. **A queue** in which waiting entities can be stored
-5. **Output statistics objects** to gather the required
+5. **Output statistics objects** to gather the required statistics
+6. **Experiment management** including the replication settings and seed management
-6. **Random distributions** to draw the inter-arrival time and service time from
+7. **Random distributions** to draw the inter-arrival time and service times
+8. **Input parameters** for the model to set the experimental conditions
-7. **A program** that can be started and that creates the simulator, model, and makes it work.
+9. **A program** that can be started and that creates the simulator, model, and makes it work.
+10. **A GUI** to display statistics and graphs to the user

 ## implementation using event scheduling